 The Design Process

-The initial consultation is free, during which I listen carefully to the client’s ideas, requirements and preferences, and discuss the budget.
-This gives the client a good understanding of what's involved.
+I listen carefully to the client’s ideas, preferences and needs and discuss the budget.
+This also gives the client a good understanding of what's involved.

 I produce the design brief for approval, carrying out a site survey and photograph the garden.
-I then create a master layout drawing including a planting plan and plant list and mood board to help illustrate the project.
+I then create a master layout drawing including a planting plan, plant list and mood board to help illustrate the project.
 I also often produce elevation and perspective drawings.

 Once the design is approved, I obtain quotes from my preferred contractors for the landscaping work.
 I plant smaller projects myself and oversee professional gardeners for larger ones.

-This involves discussions with the client about the likely use of the garden, their likes and dislikes, and style.
-I take into consideration the age ad style of the property, soil type, orientation and weather conditions.
+This involves discussions with the client about the likely uses of the garden, their likes and dislikes, and preferred styles.

-I photograph the garden and undertake a survey.
-For larger or more complex gardens a site survey by a specialist garden surveyor may be required.
+I will take numerous photographs and measurements during the survey which will form the core elements of the garden design.
+For larger or more complex gardens a professional site survey will be carried out by a specialist garden surveyor.

-My drawings will give a comprehensive visual representation of the client’s new garden or border.
-The planting plan will show placement of plant varieties, numbers and spacing.
-In addition, mood boards will familiarise the client with some of the plants, colours textures and materials that will be included in the design and further illustrate how the garden will look.
+In addition, mood boards will familiarise the client with key plant varieties, colours, textures and materials that will be included in the design.
 I may also produce an elevation and perspective drawing depending on the design.

-For larger projects I will suggest professional gardeners to plant up the scheme whilst overseeing the project to ensure the end result meets the client's brief.
+I work with professional landscapers for most projects, overseeing the project to ensure the end result meets the client's brief.